Deepest-Project/README/README.md

 2. **Add** repository in each **main team page** and each **project team page**.

 ### Reading Group
-In Reading Group team main page, memnbers can open reading group.
+In Reading Group team main page, members can open reading group.

 <img src=/captures/RG_main.JPG width="700"/>

-If the reading group is fixed, then the proposer 1) becomes the reading group leader and 2) get the maintainer rights (the administrator will give) and 3) open a reading group team with repository containing wiki page.
+If the reading group is fixed, then the proposer
+1) becomes the reading group leader
+2) get the maintainer rights (the administrator will give)
+3) open a reading group team with repository containing wiki page.

 <img src=/captures/RG1.JPG width="700"/>